leo-coutinho/maven-swagger-codegen/README.md

 Spring Basic Auth is the preferred security for this exercise.
 The process of creating the Authorization header is relatively straightforward for Basic
 Authentication, so it can be done manually with a few lines of code.
 More time is needed for full on application process authentication, such as OAuth with access token.
+Swagger can be configure to access an OAuth-secure API using the SecurityScheme and SecurityContext.
+The SecurityScheme is use to describe how our API is secured(Basic Authentication, OAuth2,...).

 ## Getting Started